 An excess of insulin relative to food intake, energy expenditure, or both may lead to severe and sometimes prolonged and life-threatening hypoglycemia.
 Mild episodes of hypoglycemia can usually be treated with oral carbohydrates.
 Adjustments in drug dosage, meal patterns, or exercise may be needed.

-More severe episodes with coma, seizure, or neurologic impairment may be treated with intramuscular/subcutaneous glucagon or concentrated intravenous glucose.
-After apparent clinical recovery from hypoglycemia, continued observation and additional carbohydrate intake may be necessary to avoid reoccurrence of hypoglycemia.
+More severe episodes of hypoglycemia with coma, seizure, or neurologic impairment may be treated with intramuscular/subcutaneous glucagon or concentrated intravenous glucose.
+After apparent clinical recovery from hypoglycemia, continued observation and additional carbohydrate intake may be necessary to avoid recurrence of hypoglycemia.

-LANTUS (insulin glargine [rdna origin] injection) is contraindicated in patients hypersensitive to insulin glargine or the excipients.
+LANTUS is contraindicated in patients with hypersensitivity to LANTUS or one of its excipients.

 This monograph has been modified to include the generic and brand name in many instances.

 Lantus - User Reviews

 Lantus User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration